kanghui0204/IsaacLab-Arena-vln/docs/pages/example_workflows/static_manipulation/step_4_policy_training.rst

 .. dropdown:: Download Pre-generated Dataset (skip preceding steps)
    :animate: fade-in

-   These commands can be used to download the mimic-generated HDF5 dataset ready for policy post-training, such that the preceding steps can be skipped.
+   These commands can be used to download the Mimic-generated HDF5 dataset ready for policy post-training, such that the preceding steps can be skipped.

    To download run: